pmjose/Snowflake_Intelligence_AI_mobile_fiber/unstructured_docs/strategy/Three_Vodafone_Merger_Impact.md

 # UCaaS Market Consolidation Analysis 2025
-**Gamma Communications - Competitive Intelligence**
+**Snowmobile Telco - Competitive Intelligence**

 ## Executive Summary

 The UK UCaaS and business communications market is experiencing significant consolidation, with major M&A activity, financial pressures on key players, and shifting competitive dynamics.
-This analysis examines the implications for Gamma and strategic recommendations for capitalising on market disruption.
+This analysis examines the implications for Snowmobile Telco and strategic recommendations for capitalising on market disruption.

 ---